bobbyiliev/101-linux-commands-ebook/ebook/en/content/073-the-ncdu-command.md

 # The `ncdu` Command
----

-  `ncdu (NCurses Disk Usage)` is a curses-based version of the well-known 'du', and provides a fast way to see what directories are using your disk space.
+`ncdu` (NCurses Disk Usage) is a curses-based version of the well-known `du` command.
+It provides a fast way to see what directories are using your disk space.

 ## Example